Florence Bascom: Career

 After receiving her PhD, Bascom spent the next two years as an instructor and associate professor at Ohio State University teaching geology.
 Bascom then went on to Bryn Mawr College and founded the department of geology in 1895 which led to it becoming one of the best departments in the country.
 Bascom was appointed assistant on the U.S. Geological Survey and later was assigned that section of the Piedmont which lies in Maryland, Pennsylvania and part of New Jersey.
 In 1899 Bascom went on to teach petrography and by 1906 Bascom became a full professor and had an associate.
 Bascom spent many summers mapping the schists and gneisses of that area and studied the thin sections of the rocks both during summer and winter.
 This area of work came with great complexity, however Bascom's work and careful study provided much clarification.
 Throughout her career of thirty-three years, Bascom continued to work at Bryn Mawr College and retired when the college had just expanded its science building.
 By 1924, Bascom became a councillor of the Geological Society of America and in 1930 she was appointed as vice-president of that society making her the only woman to have ever held those offices.
 Bascom's career consisted of her being an editor of the American Geologist, a member of the National Academy of Sciences, the National Research Council, as well as the Geophysical Union and many other scientific societies.
 Bascom had also written many short papers, some which were in the field of geomorphology.
-Bascom also taught at Hampton Institute of Negroes and American Indians, today renamed Hampton University (1884–1885), Rockford College (1887-1889) and Ohio State University (1903–1895).
+Bascom also taught at Hampton Institute of Negroes and American Indians, later renamed Hampton University (1884–1885), Rockford College (1887–1889) and Ohio State University (1903–1895).